andrepxx/location-visualizer/README.md

 ## Exchanging data with location-visualizer

 Please refer to [our documentation of data formats](doc/data-formats.md) if you want to exchange location and / or activity data with *location-visualizer*.

+## Further information

+Also see [our Q and A section](doc/q-and-a.md) for more information about *location-visualizer* and its development.